Frequently asked questions (FAQ's)

 Why should I be part of Mayi Kuwayu?

-The study will provide a strong source of information for the Aboriginal and Torres Strait Islander community, for service providers, and for policy makers.
+The study provides a strong source of information for the Aboriginal and Torres Strait Islander community, for service providers, and for policy makers.

-It aims to create a much greater understanding of the value of culture, and of the things that improve Aboriginal and Torres Strait Islander health and wellbeing.
+Our aim is to create a much greater understanding of the value of culture, and of the things that improve and influence better Aboriginal and Torres Strait Islander health and wellbeing.

 How can I participate?

-To take part you will need to complete the survey when it has been released or sent to you.
+To take part you will need to complete a survey when it has been sent to you or by contacting email@example.com and one or more surveys can be sent to you or to your family or friends.
 The survey should take about 30 minutes.

 You also need to sign and date the consent form.
 Signing the consent form is important, so that your survey responses can be part of the Mayi Kuwayu Study.